frankjjava/generic-dao/Readme.md

 //TODO - documentation is WIP.

 ## Contributing

 If you find this image useful here's how you can help:

-Send a pull request with your kickass new features and bug fixes Help new users with issues they may encounter
+- To contribute code, send a pull request with your new features and bug fixes
-Support the development of this image and star this repo !
+- Help new users with issues they may encounter
+- Star this repo if this component was useful to you !